 The Advocacy and Building Community (ABC) Program is for young adults (ages 18-25) with intellectual and developmental disabilities who want to learn more about themselves, work with others, and explore the outdoors virtually or in-person!

-Join a group of young people who will meet together throughout the year to develop independence, self-determination, and leadership in the community.
-Together, the group will decide how they want to benefit their community through various service-learning projects.
-This program will give participants the opportunity to learn about advocacy and knowing your rights.
+This group of young people meets throughout the year to develop independence, self-determination, and leadership in the community.
+Together, the group decides how they want to benefit their community through various service-learning projects.
+This program gives participants the opportunity to learn about advocacy and knowing your rights.

 The goal of our program is to help young adults gain independence and leadership skills that can be valuable in future employment, school, internships, or volunteer opportunities.

 The 2021-2022 Advocacy and Building Community Program will be held online with options for in-person activities if COVID-19 restrictions are lifted.

 A year of online monthly group activities, outdoor adventures and service-learning projects.
 Young adults must commit to attending the following events throughout the year: